An 8\% Determination of the Hubble Constant from localized Fast Radio Bursts: Abstract

 \section{Abstract}

-The $\Lambda$CDM model successfully explains the majority of cosmological observations.
-However, the $ \Lambda$CDM model is challenged by Hubble tension, a remarkable difference of Hubble constant $H_0$ between measurements from local probe and the prediction from Planck cosmic microwave background observations under $ \Lambda$CDM model.
+The cosmological-constant ($\Lambda$) cold dark matter (CDM) model is challenged by the Hubble tension, a remarkable difference of Hubble constant $H_0$ between measurements from local probes and the prediction from Planck cosmic microwave background observations under $ \Lambda$CDM model.
 So one urgently needs new distance indicators to test the Hubble tension.
 Fast radio bursts (FRBs) are millisecond-duration pulses occurring at cosmological distances, which are attractive cosmological probes.
-However, there is a thorny problem that the dispersion measures (DMs) contributed by host galaxy and the inhomogeneities of intergalactic medium cannot be exactly determined from observations.
-Previous works assuming fixed values for them bring uncontrolled systematic error in analysis.
-A reasonable approach is to handle them as probability distributions extracted from cosmological simulations.
-Here we report a measurement of ${H_0} = 64.67^{+5.62}_{-4.66} {\rm \ km \ s^{-1} \ Mpc^{-1}}$ using fourteen localized FRBs, with an uncertainty of 8.7\% at 68.3 per cent confidence.
-Thanks to the high event rate of FRBs and localization capability of radio telescopes (i.e., Australian Square Kilometre Array Pathfinder and Very Large Array), future observations of a reasonably sized sample ($\sim$100 localized FRBs) will provide a new way of measuring $ H_0$ with a high precision ($\sim$2.6\%) to test the Hubble tension.
+Here we report a measurement of ${H_0} = 68.81^{+4.99}_{-4.33} {\rm \ km \ s^{-1} \ Mpc^{-1}}$ using eighteen localized FRBs, with an uncertainty of 8\% at 68.3 per cent confidence.
+Using a simulation of 100 localized FRBs, we find that error of $H_0$ can be reduced to 2.6\% at $1\sigma$ uncertainty.
+Thanks to the high event rate of FRBs and localization capability of radio telescopes (i.e., Australian Square Kilometre Array Pathfinder and Very Large Array), future observations of a reasonably sized sample will provide a new way of measuring $ H_0$ with a high precision to test the Hubble tension.